Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: Results and discussion

-In the ideal case, we cannot observe entanglement sudden deaths and revivals.
-However, these deaths and revivals are present in the entanglement dyanmics when the cavity interacts with a thermal reservoir, i.e., $n_{\mathrm{th}} > 0$.
+In the ideal case, we cannot observe entanglement sudden deaths and revivals, as the concurrence does not vanish with a discontinuous derivative.
+However, these deaths and revivals are present in the entanglement dynamics when the cavity interacts with a thermal reservoir, i.e., $n_{\mathrm{th}} > 0$.
+This can be attributed to the fact that the thermal bath injects non-coherent photons back to the dynamics with some probability, thus deteriorating the entanglement at lower thresholds.
 It is also noticeable (from the system Hamiltonian and dynamics) that the decay of entanglement with the dissipation of excitation through cavity (for vacuum bath) or atom (at the rate $\kappa$ or $\gamma$, respectively) has the same effect.
-Depletion of entanglement due to dephasing of atomic states is more than that of dissipation of excitation at the same decay rates.
-Due to strong coupling regime, entanglement maxima at the consecutive peaks can be observed to decrease moderately with rescaled time.
-For a further small value of cavity decay rate and a thermal reservoir, maxima of the entanglement after revival in the asymmetric case is observed to be higher than that before the entanglement sudden death.
-Decoherence finally eliminates all the quantum correlations between two cavities (shown in inset of Figure~\ref{fig:dissipative_linear} (a) and (b)).
+This can be deduced by studying Eqs.~\ref{eq:singleJC,I,RWA} and \ref{eq:MEq}.
+Specifically, the interchange of the operators for atom dissipation ($\hat{\sigma}_{-}$) and the cavity dissipation ($\hat{a}$) leads to the same Hamiltonian.
+Thus, the Hamiltonian is symmetric in these operators for the linear case.
+Depletion of entanglement due to the dephasing of atomic states is more than that of dissipation of excitation at the same decay rates.
+Due to the strong coupling regime, entanglement maxima at the consecutive peaks can be observed to decrease moderately with rescaled time.
+For a further small value of cavity decay rate and a thermal reservoir, the maxima of the entanglement after revival in the asymmetric case is observed to be higher than that before the entanglement sudden death.
+Decoherence finally eliminates all the quantum correlations between two cavities (shown in the inset of Figure~\ref{fig:dissipative_linear} (a) and (b)).